Wrongful Death Complaint

 7. PRAYER FOR RELIEF

-WHEREFORE, Plaintiff respectfully requests that the Court enter judgment in favor of the Estate and against each Defendant, jointly and severally, in an amount to be proven at trial, together with:
+WHEREFORE, Plaintiff respectfully requests that the Court enter judgment in favor of the Estate (and, as to Count III, the surviving spouse) and against each Defendant, jointly and severally, in an amount to be proven at trial, together with:

 - Compensatory damages as permitted by Conn.
 Gen. Stat. § 52-555;